 For the SAVe II ventilator, 3 filters are necessary.
 The red arrows mark where room air is entrained into the circuit.
 The yellow arrow shows the exhalation valve.

-Manufacturer does not recommend using this device in contaminated environments

-The debris filter is designed to stop particulates, not

-- The debris filter is designed to stop particulates, no chemical or biological agents - End-Tidal CO2 adapter is optional
+Manufacturer does not recommend using this device in contaminated environments The debris filter is designed to stop particulates, not chemical or biological agents End-Tidal CO2 adapter is optional